Spain holds a special place in my heart, as I used to live in Andalucia and travelled around some of the nicest places in Spain while I was there.

 Barcelona is, by no means, a hidden gem or off the beaten path destination.
 This vibrant Spanish city is one of the most noticeable and iconic places in the whole of Europe.

 Marked by the genius of Gaudí, Barcelona mix colourful modern design with medieval architecture creating a stunning atmosphere that will steal your heart in no time.

 Explore some of the most unique buildings on the planet – Casa Batlló and Sagrada Familia.

 Go for a hike to the nearby Monserrat monastery or just chill on the beach.
 No matter what type of traveller you are, there is something for you in Barcelona.

 Tip: When you go to Sagrada Familia, make sure you go inside.
 A lot of people tend to skip it and miss on the wonderland interior of the basilica.
 Best time to do this is around noon when the light shines through the multicoloured windows from a perfect angle thus creating a stunning light show experience.

 By Wendy from World Wide Wendy

-Valencia is after Madrid and Barcelona the third largest city in Spain but it was always less popular among tourists.
-The last few years it’s gaining popularity.
+Valencia is the third-largest city in Spain after Madrid and Barcelona but it was always less popular among tourists.
+The last few years it’s gaining popularity and for good reason.

-There are a few good reasons to visit Valencia.
-First of all: the location.
+There lots of reasons to visit Valencia.
+First of all, the location.
 Valencia is situated much more to the south of Spain, therefore the weather is great in spring and autumn.
 It’s also located near the coast, so it has a nice beach.